In-Training Defenses against Emergent Misalignment in Language Models: Introduction

+Our experimental evaluation reveals that no method is perfect yet (see Table~\ref{tab:result_summary}).
+KL-divergence performs poorly on our synthetic arithmetic task, suggesting that it inhibits learning on tasks that require substantially different behavior than the base model.
+Persona Vectors is excellent at preventing EM (in SFT settings) while staying coherent, but it also prevents learning in RL settings and narrow misalignment.
+Inoculation Prompting effectively prevents EM in the 32B, but less so in the 7B model, and also prevents narrow misalignment.
+Randomly selecting safety data doesn't inhibit learning, but has a mediocre impact on EM and deteriorates coherence, especially with many added data points.
+However, with our automatic selection method, coherence stays relatively high regardless of the added data size, giving the best performance among all tested methods.

-In summary, our contributions are as follows: \begin{itemize} \item We conduct an empirical comparison of regularization methods to prevent emergent misalignment \emph{during training}. \item We investigate to what extent these methods mitigate EMA and how they affect the learning of benign tasks. \item We conclude with recommendations for future work. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We conduct an empirical comparison of regularization methods to prevent EM \emph{during training}. \item We investigate to what extent these methods mitigate EM, and how they affect benign tasks and coherence. \item We propose an automatic safety data selection technique that achieves the overall best performance. \end{itemize}